The piranha problem: Large effects swimming in a small pond: Example: hypothesized effect sizes in social priming

 An effect of 13\% on walking speed is not in itself huge; the difficulty comes when considering elderly-related words as just one of many potential stimuli.
-Here are just some of the factors that have been published in the social priming and related literatures as having large effects on behavior: male and female hormones \citep{petersen2013,durante2013}, subliminal images \citep{bartels2014,gelman2105disagreements}, the outcomes of recent football games \citep{HMM10,graham2022,fowler2015,fowler2022}, irrelevant news events such as shark attacks \citep{AB02,fowler2018}, a chance encounter with a stranger \citep{sands2017,gelman2018}, parental socioeconomic status \citep{petersen2013}, weather \citep{tracy2014,gelman2014believe}, the last digit of one's age \citep{alter2014,simon2015}, the sex of a hurricane name \citep{jung2014,freese2014}, the sexes of siblings \citep{blanchard1996,bogaert2006,gelman2006}, the position in which a person is sitting \citep{carney2010,cesario2018}, and many others.
+Here are just some of the factors that have been published in the social priming and related literatures as having large effects on attitudes and behavior: hormones, subliminal images, news of football games and shark attacks, a chance encounter with a stranger, parental socioeconomic status, weather, the last digit of one's age, the sex of a hurricane name, the sexes of siblings, the position in which a person is sitting, and many others.
+See \cite{controversies} for references to these claims, along with other papers criticizing or refuting them.
 A common feature of these examples is that the stimuli have no clear direct effect on the measured outcomes, and in many cases the experimental subject is not even aware of the manipulation.
 Based on these examples, one can come up with dozens of other potential stimuli that fit the pattern.
-For example, in addition to elderly-related words, one could also consider word lengths (with longer words corresponding to slower movement), sounds of words (with smooth sibilance motivating faster walking), subject matter (sports-related words as compared to sedentary words), affect (happy words compared to sad words, or calm compared to angry), words related to travel (inducing faster walking) or invoking adhesives such as tape or glue (inducing slower walking), and so on.
-Similarly, one can consider many different sorts of incidental events, not just encounters with strangers but also a ringing phone or knocking at the door or the presence of a male or female lab assistant (which could have a main effect or interact with the participant's sex) or the presence or absence of a newspaper or magazine on a nearby table, \emph{ad infinitum}.
+In addition to walking speed being affected by elderly-related words, one could also consider word lengths (with longer words corresponding to slower movement), sounds of words (with smooth sibilance motivating faster walking), subject matter (sports-related words as compared to sedentary words), affect (happy compared to sad words, or calm compared to angry), words related to travel (inducing faster walking) or invoking adhesives such as tape or glue (inducing slower walking), and so on.
+Similarly, one can consider different sorts of incidental events, not just encounters with strangers but also a ringing phone or knocking at the door, the presence of a male or female lab assistant (which could have a main effect or interact with the participant's sex), a newspaper or magazine on a nearby table, \emph{ad infinitum}.